ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/1-CoRW2.md

 Follow the steps below to collect data using the Acoustic Stopwatch module in Phyphox.

 1. Open up your acoustic timer in "sequence mode".
 This mode will record the times between 5 successive sounds.
-2. In your large, open area, place your phone on the ground with the mic pointing down.
+2. In a large, open area, place your phone on the ground with the microphone pointing down.
 For example, to accomplish this, I propped my phone up against the wall of my living room.
 3. Hold the ball at the height of a nearby marker, such as a doorknob or counter top.
-4. For determining the coefficient of restitution, it is not very important that the initial height is equal each run.
-However, we will want to look at the average across your five runs throughout your calculations, thus you should try to make each drop as similar as possible.
+4. For determining the coefficient of restitution, it is not very important that the initial drop height is the same each run.
+However, we will want to look at the average across your five runs throughout your calculations, thus you should try to make each drop height as similar as possible.
-6. Press "Reset" on the app to clear any accidental data
+6. Press "Reset" on the app to clear any accidental data.
 7. Drop the ball and let 5 times register.
 If your ball knocks into an object or travels too far away, you will have to redo that run.
-Be sure to double check your times and make sure they are monotonically decreasing
+Be sure to double check your times and make sure they are monotonically decreasing.
-8. Record these times somewhere, and repeat the procedure for each ball at least 5 times.
+8. Record these times,, and repeat the procedure for each ball at least 5 times.

 :::Question
-Exercise 1 step 4 says in measuring $\epsilon$, it not very important that the ball height is exactly the same each run.
-Why is that the case?
+Step 4 above claims that the initial ball drop height doesn't have to be exactly the same each run  Why is that the case?
 Hint: review "Newton's Experimental Law".
 :::

 :::Question